 So, if you have appropriately set redirects, you can skip this section.

-For the Cache Preload, the default options are 900s for the Update Interval and 10 for the Pages per Interval.
+For the Cache Preload, the default options are 900 seconds for the Update Interval and 10 for the Pages per Interval.
 That means, W3TC preloads ten pages to the cache every one hour.
-That’s a proper setting for most shared servers.

 For more powerful servers, you can decrease the Interval and increase the number of pages, so that preloading completes sooner.

 When you publish a new post, some cached pages become stale, like your homepage.
-Similarly, a post page’s cache becomes stale when someone comments.
+Similarly, a post page’s cache becomes stale when someone publishes a comment.
 So, the Purge Policy section defines the pages you want to purge from the cache when such an event occurs.

 The default settings are recommended for most cases.
 It purges the front page, post page, blog feed page, and the rss feed page whenever you create or update a post, or when someone publishes a new comment.

-For the REST API Cache, keep the Don’t Enable option.
+For the REST API Cache, keep the Don’t Cache option.
 Even if you want to enable it, you will need to buy a Pro license.

 The Advanced section gives a few more additional options to fine-tune page caching.
 Out of these, we are only interested in the Garbage Collection Interval.
 The default value is 3600s (1hr), which is appropriate for most sites.